Public Transit

 - Arrive at 1:50pm (10 minutes early) to fill out a comment card; give the card to the secretary.

-- Wait till the Board opens agenda item #5 (general public comment).
+- Wait till the Board opens the legislative agenda item (TBA).

 - The secretary will call you to the podium.